Ge Wang (scientist): Research work

 To solve the long-object problem, Wang and his collaborators enhanced existing 2D filtered backprojection and Feldkamp–Davis–Kress reconstruction by introducing 3D backprojection along the actual measurement rays from a spiral cone-beam scanning trajectory.
-This approach, known as the Wang algorithm or generalized FDK algorithm, marked the earliest advancement in spiral CT.
-Commercial CT systems widely adopted methods similar to that proposed by Wang and colleagues.
+This approach, marked the earliest advancement in cone-beam spiral CT.
+Commercial CT systems adopted and improved the approach proposed by Wang and colleagues.

 In recognition of his contributions, Wang was inducted into the National Academy of Inventors in 2019.
 His research output includes numerous papers on cone-beam CT, covering topics such as exact cone-beam reconstruction with a general trajectory and quasi-exact triple-source spiral cone-beam reconstruction.
-Notably, over 200 million medical CT scans are performed annually using this scanning mode.
+Notably, about 200 million medical CT scans are performed annually using the cone-beam spiral scanning mode.

-Beside cone-beam CT, Wang ventured into deep tomographic imaging.
-In 2016, he presented the first roadmap for deep imaging, which led to a series of influential papers on deep imaging-based low-dose CT, few-view, reconstruction, artifact reduction, radiomics and healthcare metaverse.
-His team also authored the first book on machine learning-based tomographic reconstruction, which garnered significant attention.
-Collaborating with institutions like General Electric, the Food and Drug Administration, Stanford University, Yale University, and Harvard University, Wang’s group develops cutting-edge imaging algorithms for clinical and preclinical applications.
+After his cone-beam CT work, Wang ventured into deep tomographic imaging.
+In 2016, he presented the first roadmap for deep imaging, which led to a series of influential papers on deep imaging-based low-dose CT, few-view, reconstruction, artifact reduction, radiomics, foundation models, and healthcare metaverse.
+His team also authored the first book on machine learning-based tomographic reconstruction.
+Collaborating with institutions like General Electric, the Food and Drug Administration, Johns Hopkins University, Yale University, and Harvard University, Wang’s group develops cutting-edge imaging algorithms for clinical and preclinical applications.

-Wang’s research extends to interior tomography, addressing the “interior problem” related to transverse data truncation.
-His team also explored omni-tomography to enable spatiotemporal fusion of tomographic modalities, including simultaneous CT-MRI.
+Wang’s team and collaborators developed interior tomography theory and algorithms, addressing the long-standing “interior problem”.
+His team also explored omni-tomography for spatiotemporal fusion of tomographic modalities, including the concept of simultaneous CT-MRI.
 Additionally, Wang and collaborators pioneered bioluminescence tomography for optical molecular imaging and developed spectrography techniques for ultrafast and ultrafine tomography using polychromatic scattering data.

-His scholarly output includes over 700 peer-reviewed papers in journals such as Nature, Nature Machine Intelligence, Nature Communications, and Proceedings of the National Academy of Sciences.
+His scholarly output includes over 800 peer-reviewed papers in journals such as Nature, Nature Machine Intelligence, Nature Communications, and Proceedings of the National Academy of Sciences.
 Wang holds more than 170 issued and published patents.
 His research has been consistently funded by the National Institutes of Health, the National Science Foundation and General Electric, with total grants exceeding $40 million.